Coadon/ALMPP/README.md

 Then, if your server is running, reload your server.

+### Compatibility

-Currently, this plugin only supports bukkit, spigot, or paper (recommended) servers.
+Since this plugin is using the PaperAPI for minecraft 1.16, this plugin only supports paper servers with a minecraft version above 1.16.1.

-Other server software are not tested and won't guarantee plugin performance.
+Other server software including bukkit, spigot is not tested and therefore, won't guarantee plugin performance.

 ## Features